FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd March 2021.md

 signatories of the Requisition for the Meeting.
 This was seconded by Councillor Sheahan (J),

 and agreed.
-The Meetings Administrator advised that amendments to this motion were--- 2
+The Meetings Administrator advised that amendments to this motion were
+---
+2

 subsequently proposed and agreed and therefore the minutes correctly reflected the